arcesium-public/arcesium-ui-exercise/README.md

 A secondary purpose of this exercise is to help us get a sense of your "zero effort" default design aesthetic.
 That is to say, in the presence of functional requirements but the absence of any concrete UI or UX specification or resource allocation, in what direction do you take the UI and UX.

-We are specifically NOT evaluating you on the code quality, completeness, or production-readiness of your actual changes.
-Responsiveness, accessibility, internationalization, and any other aspect of your changes which doesn't obviously manifest itself during the final demo script is generally considered out-of-scope for this exercise.

 Part of this exercise will involve time management - we expect that you will NOT be producing your finest work within these constraints, and that is okay.
 We do however expect you to work within these time constraints and respect them.
 That is to say, your local dev copy of the application as of the start of the final demo is what you will be evaluated on - if it is broken, you will NOT be given an opportunity to make "one quick fix".
 We will provide a 5-minute warning before the final demo begins - you may use that time to wrap up or revert any in-progress changes and ensure your application is in a functional state.

+We are specifically NOT evaluating you on the code quality, completeness, or production-readiness of your actual changes.
+Responsiveness, accessibility, internationalization, and any other aspect of your changes which doesn't obviously manifest itself during the final demo script is generally considered out-of-scope for this exercise.

+We also are NOT evaluating you on your familarity with the languages, tools, and frameworks used in this sample application.
+You just need to have enough familiarity with them to complete the exercise.
+In other words, if you replace `foo` with `(foo as any)` just to make the Typescript compiler stop complaining, we won't judge.